 This weekend we joined good friends for a quick getaway to the nearby Blue Ridge mountains and a stay at the Rosser Lamb House.
 The house was built in 1915 as the home of Hiram and Lucy Lamb and their nine children, and it is now one of the Potomac Appalachian Trail Club’s primitive (no power or water) rental cabins.
 It is located in Lamb’s Hollow (of course), adjacent to Shenandoah National Park.

-Shenandoah National Park was created during the Great Depression, and the formation of the park resulted in more than five hundred families being forced by the U.S. government to leave their homes.
-Many of these families had been on land that they had occupied for generations, and entire communities were uprooted and moved to the east—including some to a subdivision in nearby Madison County called “Resettlement Road” (seriously).
+As you may know, Shenandoah National Park was created during the Great Depression, and the formation of the park resulted in people being forced by the government to relocate.
+More than five hundred families were pushed out, and many had been on land that they had occupied for generations.
+Entire communities were uprooted and moved to the east—including some to a subdivision in nearby Madison County called “Resettlement Road” (seriously).

-The Lambs got the word in 1934 that they needed to relocate.
-They had been in Lamb’s Hollow since 1845, but that wasn’t something taken into consideration by the U.S. government.
+In 1934, the Lamb family–which had been in that hollow since 1845–got the word that they needed to relocate.
 But in a twist of fate, the government ran out of funding for the park before the Lambs were forced to move.
-So the park border stops just short of the Lamb house, and they stayed there well into the 1960s–when the house was eventually sold to be used as a hunting lodge.
+The park border stopped just short of the Lamb house, so they were able to keep their home–but they had lost their community.
+They stayed well into the 1960s, but times were certainly different after the park.

 In 1995, the Potomac Appalachian Trail Club acquired the house and its surrounding property and began what became a 17-year project to restore it.
 The house has been described by a park historian as “a tribute to a mountain family living out the American dream in the Blue Ridge Mountains of Virginia.”
 And a fine tribute it is.

 As for the present day, we spent our weekend hiking and enjoying the surroundings–but also trying to imagine life here some 100 years ago.